-New and Upgraded Infrastructure spend proposed to 2024/25 is \$29M.
+New and Upgraded Infrastructure spend in 2024/25 is \$29.9M.
 The infrastructure program includes a number of large scale projects, some of which are delivered over multiple years.
 2024/25 expenditure for a sample of projects is detailed below: